dragoon-rs/komodo/paper.md

 # Statement of need

-> TODO: develop this

-the use case is any system that meet the following criteria

-- distributed, e.g. drones
-- need for data robustness, e.g. by introducing redundancy
-- no trust in others nor the environment, need to prove the integrity of the data
+Komodo provides mechanisms that satisfy various distributed systems' needs such as verifiable information dispersal or data availability.
+Such systems range from private drone swarms to public blockchains.

+For instance, in a distributed storage system, nodes can encode data into shards, prove their integrity, and distribute them across the network.
+Other nodes can then verify the shards' validity before storing or retrieving them, ensuring data robustness and trustworthiness.

+In blockchain systems, Komodo can be used as the key enabling mechanism for checking data availability, similar to how 2D Reed-Solomon codes and Danksharding [@danksharding2024] are used within Ethereum 2.0, or similar mechanisms in the Celestia or Avail blockchains, among many others.

 A few libraries provide similar functionalities, with a few gaps filled by `Komodo`.

-The `arkworks` ecosystem [@arkworks] is probably the closest library, providing many of the necessary building bricks involved in Data Availability Sampling: prime fields, possibly paired with elliptic curves like BLS12-381 or BN254 among many others; linear algebra operations like polynomial operations and matrix operations; and polynomial commitment.
+The `arkworks` ecosystem [@arkworks] is probably the closest library, providing many of the necessary building blocks involved in Data Availability Sampling: prime fields, possibly paired with elliptic curves like BLS12-381 or BN254 among many others; linear algebra operations like polynomial operations and matrix operations; and polynomial commitment.
 On top of those features, `Komodo` adds